andreafuturi/gitmini/README.md

 Requirements: Git must be installed

+### Drag and drop install

+Download the repository, drag the install.sh file into a terminal and press Enter

+### Npm

-1. Open a terminal and run the following command:
+Open a terminal and run the following command:

 ```bash
 npm install gitmini -g